sdrdis/jquery.flowchart/README.md

 * __onOperatorUnselect (default: function returning true):__ Callback method.
 Called when an operator is unselected.
 It should return a boolean.
 Returning `false` cancels the unselection.

+* __onOperatorMouseOver (default: function returning true):__ Callback method.
+Called when the mouse pointer enters an operator.
+It should return a boolean.
+Returning `false` cancels the selection.
+Parameters are:
+  * __operatorId:__ ID of the operator.

+* __onOperatorMouseOut (default: function returning true):__ Callback method.
+Called when the mouse pointer leaves an operator.
+It should return a boolean.
+Returning `false` cancels the unselection.

 * __onLinkSelect (default: function returning true):__ Callback method.
 Called when a link is selected.
 It should return a boolean.
 Returning `false` cancels the selection.
 Parameters are:
   * __linkId:__ ID of the link.